The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

 .. figure:: ../../_static/digital_flow/broken_aspect_ratio.png

-As can be observed in the image, placement of the mem_1r1w instances failed.
+As can be observed in the image, the placement of the mem_1r1w instances failed.
 It was unable to place the macroblocks inside the ``DIE_AREA``.
-While the area is enough, there is no combination of placement for this cells that fits.
+While the area is enough, there is no combination of placement for these cells that fits.
 All of the possible placements of these cells overlap.

 Change the ``FP_ASPECT_RATIO`` value to ``2``.
-This will make the flooplan a rectange instead of square and the rectangle will be double in height compared to width.
+This will make the floorplan a rectangle instead of a square and the rectangle will be double in height compared to width.

 More information regarding floorplanning is available `Hardening Macros guide <../usage/hardening_macros.html>`_.